Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 How to Fix the Maximum Execution Time Exceeded Error in WordPress

-Although the maximum execution time exceeded error is called a ‘fatal error,’ it is one of the most common WordPress errors, and you can easily fix it.
+Although the maximum execution time exceeded error is called a ‘fatal error,’ it is actually one of the most common WordPress errors that are easy to fix.

-Depending on when and where the error is triggered, WordPress may show the ‘This site is experiencing technical difficulties’ error message to your website visitors.
+Depending on when and where the error is triggered, WordPress may show the ‘This site is experiencing technical difficulties’ error notification on the front end.

 Technical difficulties